kellywslee/PuPPals_DB/README.md

 ## Mission Objectives
 - Allow users to create, manage, and update their dogs’ profiles
 - Allow users to browse and search other dogs' profiles
-- Provide tools for adding other dogs to a friend list
+- Provide tools for following other dogs
 - Enable users to send and receive messages to other dog owners within the app

 ## Entity Relationship Model